Cheap Personal Contract Purchase

 However, watch out for dealers offering you gap.
 Since September 2015, they haven't been allowed to sell gap insurance to you at the same time as your finance deal (they need to wait a week).
 But it's best to steer clear of getting gap insurance from your dealer anyway.
 The policies they sell tend to be quite expensive, and are easily beaten by standalone providers - if you think getting gap insurance is worth it.
 It's not a necessity, and many think it's not worth the paper it's written on.

 If you do decide you want it, steer clear of buying it from the same place you get car finance, as it's expensive.
 Stand-alone providers can offer the same cover much more cheaply.
-See buying a new car for more on gap insurance and where to find a policy.
+See best way to buy a car for more on gap insurance and where to find a policy.